image

 Requirements elicitation

-This initial phase involves collecting and documenting all project requirements, defining project scope and objectives, identifying stakeholders and their expectations and creating a detailed specification document.
+In this phase, the team gathers and documents all project requirements.
+This includes defining the project scope and objectives, identifying stakeholders and their expectations, and creating a detailed specification document.

 System design

-Based on the requirements, the team develops system architecture, user interface designs, database schemas and detailed technical specifications.
+Based on the requirements, the team designs the system architecture, user interface, database schemas, and detailed technical specifications.

 Implementation

-During this phase, developers write code according to the design specifications, follow coding standards and best practices and create unit tests for individual components.
+During this phase, developers write code according to the design specifications, adhere to coding standards and best practices, and create unit tests for individual components.

 Verification